 Ollantaytambo Village is called “Live Incan City“, because its citizens maintain alive very ancient habits and customs.

-Walk above the town to a formidable stone structure where massive terraces climb to the peak.
-It was the valley's main defense against the Antis tribes from the neighboring rain forests.
+with the Ollantaytambo Tour walk above the town to a formidable stone structure where massive terraces climb to the peak.
+It was the valley’s main defense against the Antis tribes from the neighboring rain forests.
 Construction began during the reign of Pachacutec but was never completed.

 The rose-color granite used was not mined in the part of the Valley.
 The elaborate walled complex contained a temple to the sun, used for astronomical observation, as well as the Baños de la Ñusta (ceremonial princess baths), leading archaeologists to believe that Ollantaytambo existed for more than defensive purposes.